 client_secret: YOUR_CLIENT_SECRET

-What this also allows you to do is easily customize your calendars.
+These changes also allow for easy customization of your calendars.
 From the entities page, you can enable, disable, or hide calendars.
-Just as with any other entity, you can also use the graphical interface to change a calendars name, entity ID (i.e., calendar.something
+You can also use the graphical interface to change a calendar's name, entity ID (e.g., calendar.something

 ), icon, and area.